 „From punk rock to opera: Søren Nils Eichberg is one of Europe’s most exciting composers.“ – wrote The Royal Opera House in 2014 when Eichberg’s chamber opera GLARE was premiered in London.
-The Times agreed and gave the opera five out of five stars, writing: „I can’t remember a more gripping 75 minutes of avant-garde music-theatre“.
+The Times gave the opera five out of five stars, writing: „I can’t remember a more gripping 75 minutes of avant-garde music-theatre“.
 GLARE has since received new productions in Koblenz 2017 and in Jönköping/Stockholm 2018.
 In the meantime Eichberg’s next opera, the large scale work Schönerland about home and fleeing opened Staatstheater Wiesbaden’s 2017 season and was praised by audience and press alike.

 Eichberg was born in 1973 in Stuttgart, Germany, grew up in Denmark and today lives and works in Berlin.
 His works are published by Edition Wilhelm Hansen (Music Sales) and Universal Edition Wien.

 As a conductor Eichberg worked with Berliner Symphoniker, Preussisches Kammerorchester, Nordwestdeutsche Philharmonie, Hofer Symphoniker, Solistenensemble Kaleidoskop, Österreichisches Ensemble für Neue Musik and members of the Münchener and Berliner Philharmoniker.